asdf-format/asdf/docs/asdf/extending/uris.rst

 ============

 The ASDF format uses `Uniform Resource Identifiers <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`__ to refer to various entities such as schemas or tags.
-These are string identifiers that often resemble web addresses that uniquely identify the associated entity.
+These are string identifiers used to uniquely identify the associated entity.
 Here are some examples of URIs that might be encountered in an ASDF file:

-- ``http://stsci.edu/schemas/asdf/core/ndarray-1.0.0`` (URI of the ndarray-1.0.0 schema)
+- ``asdf://example.com/schemas/foo-1.0.0`` (URI of the foo-1.0.0 schema)
 - ``tag:stsci.edu:asdf/core/asdf-1.1.0`` (URI of the asdf-1.0.0 YAML tag)
-- ``asdf://example.com/schemas/foo-1.0.0`` (URI of the foo-1.0.0 schema)
+- ``http://stsci.edu/schemas/asdf/core/ndarray-1.0.0`` (URI of the ndarray-1.0.0 schema)

 Each of these uses a different URI *scheme*, and each is a valid URI format in ASDF.